 Magic Kingdom Character Dining

-Cinderella’s Royal Table is likely tied with Chef Mickey’s as the most sought after Disney World character dining experience.
-The combination of eating inside Cinderella’s castle and usually meeting five Disney princesses makes people clamor for this reservation.
+Cinderella’s Royal Table is likely tied with Chef Mickey’s or Topolino’s Terrace as the most sought after Disney World character dining experience.
+The combination of eating inside Cinderella’s castle and meeting several Disney princesses makes people clamor for this reservation.

 Your child receives two small gifts when you are seated: a wishing star and either a wand for girls or a sword for boys.
 These gifts are used during a wishing ceremony.